 - Any natural person or legal entity may be a partner in an LP regardless of their country of residence or citizenship.

 - A general partner may act on behalf of an LP, although such action may be executed also by other persons whom the partnership has so authorised through power of attorney.

 - “Tax transparency” rule.
 An LP itself is not subject to taxation in the UK.
 An LP’s profit is distributed between its partners, who must pay taxes in the country of their tax residence.

 - Legal entities incorporated in offshore jurisdictions may be partners in an LP, which may mean that such a legal entity has no liability for taxation in the UK.

-- In that context, Scottish partnerships are sometimes called “Scotland offshore companies”.
-Nevertheless, LP cannot be considered offshore.
-Scotland, as well as the other parts of the UK, has no features of offshore jurisdiction.
+- In that context, Scottish partnerships are sometimes called “Scottish offshore companies”.
+Nevertheless, an LP cannot be considered offshore.
+Scotland, together with other parts of the UK, has none of the features of an offshore jurisdiction.

 - An LP and its partners must file annual tax returns.

 - An LP must prepare annual accounts but, where a general partner is a foreign company, i.e. it is not British, it is not required to file these accounts with Companies House.

 Please visit our UK company formations portal where you can register your company online 24 hours a day.